postgresml/postgresml/pgml-dashboard/content/blog/simultaneously-writing-multi-language-native-libraries.md

 description: A story and example of simultaneously writing multi-language native libraries using Rust
 ---

+# Outline
+- Overview
+- A quick Aside, What is Wrong with Vanilla FFIs
+- py03 and neon
+- Our macros

 # Simultaneously Writing Multi-Language Native Libraries

 <div class="d-flex align-items-center mb-4">